 Open an interactive chat with Bash

-What are VLANs and how do they contribute to network security?
+What is a VLAN, and how does it contribute to network security?

 Open an interactive chat with Bash